 Thanks to Jenny for her guest blog and sharing fun and educational online activities for rainy days.
 She is a homeschooling mum to her 4 children.
 She has a blog with lots of useful educational ideas.
 Check out some more ideas on her website Special Home Educator.

-If you would like some more holiday ideas and inspiration check out my Pinterest board HERE.
+If you would like some more holiday ideas and inspiration then check out my Pinterest board HERE.